JCWoodworker/cuttingBoardCorner/README.md

   * [x] Sign out
   * [x] Move user info and logged in state to context with custom hook
   * [ ] Refactor to make sure signing in or up work correctly and subapp info is sent to backend
-  * [ ] Distinguish the difference between a 'basic' and 'admin' user
+  * [x] Set the user's role in userInfo based on backend response
 * [ ] Change ```credentialResponse``` type to something besides ```any```
   * [ ] Create custom type if necessary, or import from Google's library